Ileha/Autofac2ZenjectLikeBridge/README.md

         (subcontainerBuilder, baseService) =>
         {
             // Register service in the subcontainer
-            // registred type should match type in RegisterFromSubScope subcontainerBuilder
+            // registered type should match type in RegisterFromSubScope subcontainerBuilder
                 .RegisterType<ServiceDecorator>()
                 .WithParameters(TypedParameter.From(baseService))